Starting with bees in 2026

 When should I get my bees?

-Swarms may be available in May and June; overwintered nucs in April and May and current year’s nucs in June, or early July.
+Swarms may be available in May and June; overwintered nucs in May and current year’s nucs in June, or early July.
 You may get some honey from your bees in the first year.
 You will never taste better honey!

-Don’t buy your first bees at the end of the summer, or you will be responsible for getting them through the winter alive, with no experience.
+Don’t buy your first bees at the end of the summer, or you will be responsible for getting them through the winter alive, and with no experience.

 Equipment suppliers